MuratOzgon/spring-feing/README.md

 - **Integration Testing**: Comprehensive testing covering various aspects of Feign clients and load balancing.

 ## How to Run
-Provide instructions on how to run your project, including any prerequisites and steps to get it up and running.

 ## Further Exploration
 I am continuously working on enhancing this project by exploring more advanced features and keeping up with the latest trends in microservice architecture.